-- Tuberculin (TB) Skin Test-within the last 6 months (if positive, a chest x-ray is required within the last two years. - Tetanus/Diphtheria-Current within 5 years - Measles/Mumps/Rubella (MMR)-Two doses of measles are required either separately or in combination with MMR. - Varicella (chicken pox) immunization is required.
+- Tetanus/Diphtheria-Current within 5 years - Measles/Mumps/Rubella (MMR) Two Shot Series-If no proof of immunization, a titer must be completed - Varicella (chicken pox) immunization is required.
 History of Chicken pox is not sufficient proof of immunization.
-If no proof of immunization, a titer must be completed. - Flu Shot
+If no proof of immunization, a titer must be completed. - Flu Shot - Tuberculosis Skin Test Required after acceptance but before first day of class.